 If you are looking for authentic Portuguese food experience, O Eurico is the restaurant to go!
 This tiny restaurant in Mouraria is always busy, but it’s not a surprise.
 Their menu has multiple homemade style dishes and the portions are huge.
 You are guaranteed to get an experience of tradition, great happiness and taste.

 The best Pastel de Nata, custard tart in Lisbon!
 The tarts are made throughout the day and they are always fresh and warm.
 You can either enjoy one at the location with a coffee or take more to home, or why not do both.
-Enjoy our Time Out Discovery Game in Baixa and Bica.
+Enjoy our Lisbon’s Bairro Alto & Bica: Fun Figures and Fabulous Views game.

 Neighbourhood: Chiado & Cais do Sodre